Can I adjust my W-4 at any time during the year?

 You’ll generally see your W-4 changes within a month after you submit your form.
 Some employers may process and apply your withholdings changes even earlier.

 Adjusting your tax withholdings so that it’s more accurate means more money for you now to spend or invest.
-Check out our comprehensive guide for more information about how to file your taxes.
+Check out the best tax software to help estimate and prepare your return.

 Find answers to even more of your tax-withholding questions here.